 There are different sets of things you can customize on your WordPress website.
 Depending upon the theme you have installed, some themes even allow you to customize and add navigational Menus to your website.
 You need to just go to your WordPress customizer panel and select the Menus option.
 Click to edit or add new custom menus.

-There are a lot of other customization options available depending upon the theme you are using.
-For example, In the case of Twenty Twenty-one theme, you will have options to add Widgets, Homepage settings, Excerpt settings and additional CSS.
+There are a lot of other customization options available depending on the theme you are using.
+For example, In the case of the Twenty Twenty-one theme, you will have options to add Widgets, Homepage settings, Excerpt settings, and additional CSS.
 Whenever you are satisfied with all the customizations and settings, finally you can hit the “Publish” button to save the settings.

-WordPress itself has provided customization tools along with the themes that provide a wide area for customization options.
-However, to the extent or take it to another level, WordPress also gives you an option to use tools and plugins that has user-friendly UI and help you out to build a website easily.
+WordPress itself has provided customization tools along with themes that provide a wide area for customization options.
+However, to the extent of taking it to another level, WordPress also gives you an option to use tools and plugins that has user-friendly UI and help you to build a website easily.

 Plugins or Tools to Customize WordPress theme